Items for Sale - Advertising and College Covers Section 2

 New 04-12-25

 CSA 7-R, 5¢ blue pair tied neat clear QUINCY Flor.
-JAN 30 circular datestamp on lightly cleaned college cover with blue cameo of University of Georgia, Athens (CSA Catalog type GA-15a, CV $1,250), addressed to Mrs. Lamar Cobb, Athens, Georgia, very slightly reduced at left, Ex Oxer and Burton. $750.
+JAN 30 circular datestamp on professionally cleaned (lightly) and restored college cover with blue cameo of University of Georgia, Athens (CSA Catalog type GA-15a, CV $1,250), addressed to Mrs. Lamar Cobb, Athens, Georgia, slightly reduced at left, and tiny repair at lower left corner, Ex Oxer and Burton. $750.

 $750